 My research focuses on the physics of the earliest stages of the Universe and of the highest energies.
 In particular, I am interested in experiments that probe content and properties of the Universe today, and that can shed light on the evolution of the Universe and on the physics at high energy scales.
 I work on two such experiments.

 Laser Interferometer Gravitational-wave Observatory (LIGO) has built multi-kilometer interferometers at two sites: Hanford, WA and Livingston Parish, LA.
 These interferometers are designed to search for gravitational waves that could be produced in some of the most violent events in the Universe: mergers of two neutron stars or black holes, supernova explosions, or the Big Bang.
 Detection of gravitational waves would therefore open a new window into astrophysics and could potentially give us a view of the very early Universe, when the Universe was only a fraction-of-a-second old.

 The gravitational wave detectors are sensitive to motions at the level of one ten-thousandth of the proton size.
 Much of my work is geared toward understanding and suppressing the contributions from various noise sources that are important at such sensitivities.
 Currently we are focusing on the seismic noise and on the Newtonian noise (fluctuations in the local gravitational field due to the motion of nearby masses).
-We are investigating the advantages of the underground environment in terms of these two noise sources by developing a unique 3D array of seismometers with the goal of understanding the behavior of the seismic noise underground.
-While our main motivation comes from the field of gravitational waves, this project is also of substantial interest in geophysics and is therefore conducted in collaboration with geophysicists.
+I lead an interdisciplinary project known as the Deep Underground Gravity Lab (DUGL) at the Homestake mine, SD, where we are developing a unique 3D array of seismometers with the goal of understanding the behavior of the seismic noise underground.
+While our main motivation comes from the field of gravitational waves, the DUGL project is also of substantial interest in geophysics and is therefore conducted in collaboration with geophysicists.